ICAR-BIOINFORMATICS/GCVirolens/README.md

         Step 1: Browse and select the reference genome file (Fasta) of targeted virus

-        Step 2: Browse and select the reference annotation file (GFF) of the respevctive virus
+        Step 2: Browse and select the reference annotation file (GFF) of the respective virus

         Step 3: Click the "Execute GC Content Analysis" button